YuvalRaviv21/BGU_Mart/README.md

 Note:

-[^1]: E, S, P, and B at the beginning of each input row define record types and should not be inserted into the database.
+1. E, S, P, and B at the beginning of each input row define record types and should not be inserted into the database.
 An example of a configuration file and its output is supplied on the assignment page.
-[^2]: Employee IDs and Supplier IDs are unique, meaning an employee ID can not repeat itself as a supplier ID and vice versa.
+2. Employee IDs and Supplier IDs are unique, meaning an employee ID can not repeat itself as a supplier ID and vice versa.
 (Employee-IDs ꓵ Supplier-IDs = Ø).

-**Action file**
+### Action file
 Each line in the action file represents an activity.
 An activity can be either a sale or a supply arrival.
 When quantity < 0 it is a sale activity, when quantity > 0 it is a supply arrival, and quantity=0 is illegal.
 For example:

 3, 500, 56, 20230110 represents that supplier 56 supplied 500 units of product 3 on 10/Jan/2023.